oist/LuscombeU-CAGE_libraries/2021-12-17_Okinawa_Oik/README.md

 the [TagDust](https://doi.org/10.1186/s12859-015-0454-y) program embedded in a _Nextflow_ pipeline, producing two sets of read pairs per sample.

-Sequences matching the rDNA region of the PAR of chr3 were removed by the sortmerna tool in the nf-core rna-seq pipeline.
+Sequences matching the ribosomal DNA (rDNA) region of the pseudo-autosomal region (PAR) of chromosome 3 were removed by the _sortmerna_ tool in the _nf-core_ rna-seq pipeline.
 We did not use TagDust, as it removed large numbers of reads that do not match rDNA well...

-As a control, Read 1 and Read 2 were aligned alone in single-end mode.
-It showed that alignment rate was increased by trimming Read 2, but not Read 1.
+As a control, Read 1 (R1) and Read 2 (R2) were aligned alone in single-end mode.
+It showed that alignment rate was increased by trimming R2, but not R1.
 We decided to remove 70 bp from R2.
 At this value, multimapping starts to increase and alignment rate and exon rate stop to increase.
 5' bias stops to decrease.
 Error rate does not stop to decrease.